4: The Chalk

 Coccoliths under a microscope |

-Geologists like to complicate things, so they identified three types or layers of chalk, unimaginatively named Upper, Middle and Lower corresponding very imprecisely to when they were formed.
-Now, there are further classifications, but I won't go there!
-The 'lower' and oldest layer is greyer and can be found in many places.
+In the Chilterns and Downs, you might hear references to 'white' or 'upper' and 'grey' or 'lower' chalk which is older and sometimes called Marl.
 The 'upper' is the lovely white stuff which gives us the unique hill landscape that is 'The Chalk' of the uplands of the Downs and Chilterns and flirtatiously displayed at Beachy Head and Dover.
+The lower can often be seen most easily in the quarries.

 Brass Point, nr.
 Beachy Head |

-Now, a lot has been converted to arable use even though the soil isn't very rewarding.
+Now, a lot has been converted to arable use, even though the soil isn't very rewarding.
 (See later).
 The Chilterns is actually fairly wooded but that is because there are large areas of thicker clay soils there.
 Annoyingly a good deal also ended up providing golf and horsey leisure opportunities for the local bourgeoisie.
 Harrumph.
-Elsewhere the thinner soils of the open downland of Wiltshire and Sussex offered meagre pickings.
-Everywhere trees were valued for their timber for building and as fuel but in some areas such as the beechwoods they had a wider 'industrial' purpose.
-Where there were none, they made do with everything but the soft and porous chalk.

 What I want to do here is to describe some of the unique features of chalk country, namely the dry valleys, chalk streams, sinkholes, soils, flints and finally the strange figures cut into some of the hillsides.